 - checking and testing the fire alarm

-It’s important to note however, overall responsibility for fire safety is always with the employer and not your fire marshal.
+It’s important to note that overall responsibility for fire safety is always with the employer and not your fire marshal.

 How to use a fire safety policy